 Leslie’s latest book, The Book of Rachael, is a fictional meditation on gender and justice in the ancient world.
 In a second-printing in Oz it debuted in the US & UK in 2013 and 2014.

-Leslie is based at the Gender, Leadership and Social Sustainability Research Unit at Monash University.
+Based at the Gender, Leadership and Social Sustainability Research Unit at Monash University, Leslie is also Founding Faculty at the Melbourne School of Life.

 Leslie offers professional and affordable Keynotes, Workshops and Facilitation services.
 She supports organisations to create, collate and utilise good data and can help anyone with an important writing project to identify critical issues and to get the job done.